NeuroHex: A Brain-Inspired Hex Coordinate System to Enable Highly Computationally-Efficient World Models for Continuous Online-Adaptive Learning: Experimentation with Real-World Spatial Data

 For Pittsburgh city and Oakland neighborhood, OSM2Hex conversion tool successfully reduces real-world spatial data through successive stages of geometric simplification, relevance filtering, primitive substitution down to NeuroHex simple shapes.
 For the metro-scale, we see over two orders of magnitude in reduction of geometric information down to under 12,000 simple NeuroHex shapes, while still providing information sufficient for general orientation and even navigation between neighborhoods.
 For the zoomed-in Oakland neighborhood, we preserve all the roads and even pedestrian paths along with nearly all buildings for this subregion, resulting in a detailed navigable map encoded in less than 15,000 simple NeuroHex shapes.

 These empirical results provide quantitative guidance for determining spatial coordinate bounds, reference-frame object limits, simplification tolerances, and abstraction granularity.
 Together, they demonstrate that large-scale environments can be efficiently encoded using compact and human-interpretable visual primitives suitable for hierarchical spatial memory map and intelligent adaptive navigation within it.
+The OSM2Hex conversion framework takes advantage of publicly available OSM data sets for the creation of spatial maps of arbitrary geographic areas based on the NeuroHex coordinate system.
+Using OSM2Hex we can quickly generate the initial world map of a chosen physical area at varying degrees of resolutions.
+Such world maps can be dynamically updated to adapt to potentially changing environments.